One of the biggest challenges in raising kids is learning to parent well—OK, reasonably well—when you’re angry.

 That tussle, in which he was very persistent, got us off to a bad start and it became an ongoing issue that marred the day.
 Here’s the thing.
 On one level I was successful.
 I was able to “control” my anger and frustration, that is, shove it down somewhere into the depths of my body.
 I never lost my temper.
-I didn’t resort to yelling or knee-jerk threats or punishments.
+There was no yelling or knee-jerk threats or punishments.
 I did my best to comfort my son and stay positive.
 The trouble is, the monumental inner battle required to do all that whilst pushing my anger aside left me so drained that I still hadn’t fully recovered by the day’s end.
 What should have been a fun, exciting time was tense and somewhat grim, even though we managed to do a few“fun” things.

 How could Self-Reg have helped me that day?
 Reframing would have been a good start.
 Reframing could have helped me understand that stressors—the novelty, the overstimulation, the waiting—were driving my son’s behaviour.
 It wasn’t that he was being annoying, spoiled and immature nor that I “failed” in my authoritative parental duty to get him to accept my decision.

 Reframing would also have helped me understand the stressors that were affecting me, including social parenting pressure.
 This outing included several other family members including a niece and nephew who were as good as gold, albeit a little older.
 Another of my biggest problems that day was that I was just as mad at myself as I was at my son.
 And feeling bad about being mad is just the worst, isn’t it?

 Therefore, Respond and Restore is the other step of Self-Reg that could have been so helpful to me that day.
 I put all my energy into finding the magic button that would get my son to stop hyperfocusing on the toy I wouldn’t buy him (yet).
 And trying to control my anger and frustration generated volumes of negative energy.
 I couldn’t stop “kicking” myself for feeling bad.